Skip to main content

 • The Prover converts each column into a polynomial using an iNTT.
 We'll refer to these as Trace Polynomials, denoted Pi(x)P_i(x).

-• Using these Merkle roots as an entropy-source, we use Fiat-Shamir to choose PLONK mixing parameters, using a SHA-2 CRNG.
+• Using the transcript-thus-far as an entropy-source, we choose some random extension field elements, using a SHA-2 CRNG.

-• The Prover sends the Merkle root of each tree to the Verifier.
+• The Prover commits the Extended Auxiliary Execution Trace to a Merkle tree and sends the Merkle root to the Verifier.

-• Using these three Merkle roots as an entropy-source, we use Fiat-Shamir to choose a constraint mixing parameter α\alpha, using a SHA-2 CRNG.
+• Using the transcript-thus-far as an entropy-source, we choose a random constraint mixing parameter α\alpha, using a SHA-2 CRNG.

 • The Prover uses the constraint mixing parameter, the Trace Polynomials, and the Rule Checking Polynomials to construct a few Low Degree Validity Polynomials.
 The details are as follows: